Antitrust cases against Google by the European Union: Decision and impact

 On 20 March 2019, the European Commission imposed a fine of €1.49 billion on Google and Alphabet for abusive practices in online advertising.
 At the same time, the European Commission said that Google could be sued for damages before national courts by competing online search advertising intermediaries as well as from website operators who had limited options for monetising advertising space on their sites.

 Some competition lawyers argue that Google's entire business model relies on the profitability of its search advertising results and that the non-discrimination obligation imposed by the Commission could threaten the viability of Google's business' two-sided model whereby customers (Google's advertisers or the rivals' advertisers) are selected in a discretionary manner in order to provide free services (search toolbar on third-party websites).

 Given that Google had already changed its behaviour, after receiving the Commission's Statement of Objections in 2016, there are nonetheless no discussions on compliance with the Commission's decision.

 On 4 June 2019, Google and Alphabet appealed the decision in front of the General Court.

 Adtech investigation

-The EU Commission is currently investigating at Google's potential anti-competitive behaviour in the Adtech space.
+In June 2021, the European Commission opened an investigation into Google's potentially anti-competitive behaviour in the Adtech space.